Is It Cheaper To Buy Or Rent A Property In Dubai?

 Factors beyond our control as purchasers dedicate the ‘health’ of the property market.
 When it’s in peak health or a ‘boom’ excellent prices are paid to secure a property.
 In the boom phase of the property cycle, vendors sell to achieve maximum sales price value.
 It’s a ‘seller’s market’, and real estate agents are busy.
 Property can be cheaper to rent than to buy in the boom part of the cycle.

 A slow down or slump follows the boom in the property cycle.
-Fewer properties are listed for sale and the average number of days to sell are more than in the boom.
+Fewer properties are listed for sale and the average number of days to sell are more than in the growth.
 A property left on the market unsold for weeks on end is a real sign the market has turned downwards, and impatient vendors will drop the sale price or take it off the market until the boom returns.

 In a slowdown and indeed, the bottom of the market, buying a property is usually cheaper than renting.